-We recommend that your bike is fitted with suitably low gearing and suggest that you fit reasonably high volume tyres (28mm for instance) which will provide a bit more comfort on the variable road surfaces typically found on our Road Cycling holidays.
+Your bike should be fitted with a compact or triple chainset and we suggest that 25mm tyres will provide a bit more comfort on the variable road surfaces typically found on our Road Cycling holidays.

 Since you are depending on your bike to transport you throughout your holiday, it's important to ensure it is in good working order.
 If you are not mechanically minded, get your local bicycle dealer to service it for you.